Eddie-yz/Coronavirus-modelling/README.md

 ![](pic/zhejiang.png)

-By taking these more reasonable and realistic assumptions into consideration, obviously, thr proposed SEIR-V model achieved a much better performance than SEIR-C, especially on the unseen data.
+By taking these more reasonable and realistic assumptions into consideration, obviously, the proposed SEIR-V model achieved a much better performance than SEIR-C, especially on the unseen data.
 We evaluated two models by mean absolute error, the SEIR-V model decreases the MAE by 84.4% from the SEIR-C model.
 (See the table below)

 ![](pic/MAE.png)